DOGE surges as Elon Musk says he’s working with devs to ‘improve efficiency’ By Cointelegraph - Up News Info

 DOGE surges as Elon Musk says he’s working with devs to ‘improve efficiency’

-Elon Musk’s latest foray into crypto markets came a few hours ago when he tweeted he is working with the DOGE developers to improve the cryptocurrency’s efficiency
+Elon Musk’s latest foray into crypto markets came a few hours ago when he tweeted he is working with the Dogecoin developers to improve the cryptocurrency’s efficiency.

 Dog tokens boom